 - working without a valid work permit.
 See

 Australian and Cambodian authorities are committed to combating child sex offences.
 There are severe penalties under both Australian and Cambodian law for those participating in such activity.
-Australians can be prosecuted either in Cambodia or at home under Australian law.
-In Cambodia, a person under the age of 18 years of age is considered a minor.
-Penalties for engaging in sexual activity with a minor include lengthy prison terms.
+You can be prosecuted either in Cambodia or at home under Australian law.
+Penalties for engaging in sexual activity with anyone younger than 18 years include lengthy prison terms.

 Some Australian criminal laws apply overseas.
 If you commit these offences, you may be prosecuted in Australia.
 These laws include, but aren't limited to:

 - child pornography and child sex offences, including child sex tourism

 - female genital mutilation

 - people smuggling and human trafficking